So you made a mistake. Or, did the website you were using make a mistake?

 Either way, errors are a big point of frustration for web users–we don’t like them and they can cause us to bounce away from our intended path.

-Creating the best website error message is often overlooked, but it’s important to ensuring an optimal user experience.
+Creating the best website error message is often overlooked, but it’s important for an optimal user experience.

-Chances are you have encountered a poorly executed, standard error message for web application use.
+Chances are you have encountered a poorly executed, standard error message UI for web application use.

 What does this mean?!

 User-friendly error messages need to clearly define what, why and how:

 So how can you design and develop a better user experience for your visitors, and in turn increase conversions?

 In this article, I’ll show you what to focus on for the best error messages.Creating the best website error message is often overlooked, but it’s important for an optimal user experience.Click To Tweet